BiouiAdnane/Angular---Online-Shop/README.md

 ### 🆕 New Arrivals
 ![New Arrivals](./image/nouveau-image.png)
-*Showcase of the latest products added to the store.*
+*Showcase of the latest informations added to the store.*

 ### 📞 Contact
 ![Contact](./image/contact-image.png)